 Is a solar thermal system a good financial investment?

 A 3rd party customer research company surveyed our customers and found the #1 reason for purchasing solar was financial.
 This is in line with national studies as well.
 With today's incentives, commercial solar energy systems commonly pay for themselves in 6-9 years, with residential systems paying back around 10-15 years.
 Unlike any other appliance or mechanical system you can purchase, solar will pay for itself over and over in time.

 The merits of owning your energy versus renting it are the same as owning your car or home versus renting.
 Solar lets you gain independence and puts your money to use for YOU, turning your roof into income generating property for the next several decades!

 Plus, solar adds value to your property.
 The National Appraisal Institute states that your home’s value increases $20 for every $1 reduction in annual utility bills.
 Your home value is likely to increase if you are selling a free stream of energy with it.As gas and electricity prices rise, the return on investment increases and the payback period shortens, increasing the value of solar as well.
 AND, Solar savings are tax-free, unlike most other investments.

 How do the state rebates work?

 Although funds are limited, the process is relatively simple and we can prepare the paperwork for you if selected as your vendor.
-The State of Illinois reviews applicants on a first-come, first-serve basis, allocating money until the program fund is exhausted.
+The State of Illinois awards funding through a lottery system after the application deadline.
+They will then maintain a waiting list for other applicants and award funding until program funding has been exhausted.
+All projects must be completed by May 2014.
 Once your application is submitted, you will be notified if approved for funding.
 Projects can be completed prior to receipt of state rebate approval but there is no guarantee for funding.
 For more information, see Grants & Rebates.